Sage-Bionetworks/synapsePythonClient/README.md

     #COPY: copies all synapse entities to a destination location
     synu.copy(syn, "syn1234", destinationId = "syn2345")

+    #COPY WIKI: copies the wiki from the entity to a destionation entity.
+Only a project can have subwikipages.
+    synu.copyWiki(syn, "syn1234", destinationId = "syn2345")

     #WALK: Traverses through synapse directories, behaves exactly like os.walk()
     walkedPath = synu.walk(syn, "syn1234")